Wednesday, 22 February 2017

 Friday 17th February 2017

-While entering the park, the first thing that caught my attention, were three large gulls on the roof of the pavillion.
+While entering the park, the first thing that caught my attention, were three large gulls on the roof of the pavilion.
 Two of them were Herring Gulls and the other was a Lesser Black-backed Gull, which made my thoughts 'race'.
 Could this be the gull which I spotted here, in March of the two previous years.
-I quickly made my way through the pavillion and out onto the outside decking for a better view.
+I quickly made my way through the pavilion and out onto the outside decking for a better view.

 Looking up, I could see that the Lesser Black-back, was 'metal-ringed'.
 A couple of photos later, I had the end three digits - 112 .
 I was delighted, this was the same gull - GC27112 .
 At this point, it flew off.
 I only had to wait a short time, before it returned again.
 Another couple of photos were taken and this time I had captured the start of the number - GC271 .